Corps of Guides (Canada)

-The Corps of Guides was an administrative corps of the Permanent Active Militia in Canada.
+The Corps of Guides was an administrative corps of the Non-Permanent Active Militia in Canada.
+It was responsible for both intelligence staff duties as well as the collection of military intelligence for the defence of Canada through its mounted detachments (later cyclist companies) dispersed throughout the military districts of Canada.
+The customs and traditions of the Corps of Guides are perpetuated in the Canadian Army today by the Canadian Intelligence Corps.

 Formation

 Lieutenant-Colonel Victor Brereton Rivers, a former officer cadet at the Royal Military College of Canada was one of the first of a small band of Canadian military intelligence officers serving in an organization that was in effect the forerunner of Canadian Forces Intelligence Branch as it is known today.
 He carried out the necessary staff work which led to the formation of the "Canadian Corps of Guides" (C of G) as authorized by "General Order 61 of 01 April 1903."
-This order directed that at each of the 12 military districts across Canada there would be a district intelligence officer (DIO) whose duties included command of the C of G in his district.
+This order directed that at each of the 12 military districts across Canada there would be a District Intelligence Officer (DIO) whose duties included command of the Guides Mounted Detachment in his district.

 The C of G was a mounted corps of Non-Permanent Active Militia with precedence immediately following the Canadian Engineers.
 The officers, non-commissioned officers (NCOs), and men were appointed individually to the headquarters staffs of various commands and districts to carry out intelligence duties.
-From the authorizing order, it is apparent that one of the functions of the C of G was to ensure that, in the event of war on Canadian soil, the defenders would possess detailed and accurate information of the area of operations.
-The ranks of the C of G were filled quickly, and by the end of 1903, the general officer commanding the militia was able to report that, "the formation of the Corps has been attended by the best possible results.
+From the authorizing order, it is apparent that one of the functions of the C of G was to ensure that in the event of war on Canadian soil, the defenders would possess detailed and accurate information of the area of operations.

+The ranks of the C of G were filled quickly, and by the end of 1903, the General Officer Commanding the militia reported, "The formation of the Corps has been attended by the best possible results.
 Canada is now being covered by a network of Intelligence and capable men, who will be of great service to the country in collecting information of a military character and in fitting themselves to act as guides in their own districts to forces in the field.
 I have much satisfaction in stating that there is much competition among the best men in the country for admission into the Corps of Guides.
 Nobody is admitted into the Corps unless he is a man whose services are likely to be of real use to the country."

-The training of the corps began at once under the supervision of the director of intelligence.
+The training of the corps began at once under the supervision of the Director of Intelligence.
 Special courses stressed the organization of foreign armies, military reconnaissance, and the staff duties of intelligence officers.
-Instruction in drill and parade movements was kept to a minimum.
-Although primarily made up of individual officers and men, there was also an establishment for a mounted company of the corps with one company allocated to each division.
-The strength of the company was 40 all ranks.
+Instruction in drill and parade movements was kept to a minimum, although this was covered in other training that Guides officers and NCOs were required to complete before promotion.
+Various GOs in the early 1900s amended the organization of the Corps so that eventually one Mounted Detachment was established for each division.